holycrap872/ucls-ms-intro-to-cs/CourseMaterials/00_introduction/01_program_humans/lesson_plan.md

         - Write a program to solve the maze (3m)
         - Switch
         - One person closes their eyes and sees if they can use the program to get through (2m)
-        - Maze Rules
+        - Maze rules:
-            - Closest of one inch between two lines
+            - Minimum of one inch between two lines
+            - At least 5 turns required
     - Example of what going to do on the board
         - I do the example
         - Use ruler to really drive home the point of one inch
     - Split in pairs
-        - Go
+        - Go!
 - Debrief
     - What was easy and what was hard?
-    - Discuss problems with getting units wrong.
+    - Discuss problems with getting units wrong
-        - Mars Rover
+        - Mars rover
     - Discuss why humans with eyes closed is similar to computer (can't react smartly)
         - **Computers are stupid**

-#### Homework
+### Homework

 - Schoology assessment: `Homework: What's a Computer?`